Discover the history behind View Road Hospital, a former police barrack, mental institution and worker dormitory

 The Rimau Offices

-Dating back to 1941, the compound was first built to be the administrative building cum command center for the British Army.
+Dating back to 1941, the compound was first built to be an administrative building cum command center for the British Royal Army.
 It was then known as the Rimau Offices and Accommodations.

-With the onset of the Battle of Singapore in 1942, the building was abruptly abandoned in the final stages of its construction.
-It was later completed and used by the Japanese during the Japanese Occupation.
+With the onset of the Battle of Singapore in 1942, the building was abruptly abandoned in the final stages of its construction, purportedly due to a lack of time and resources.

 Watchtower and Bomb-Proof Offices

-Located at the roof of the building is a watchtower, built by the British before the invasion of the Japanese into Singapore.
+Located at the roof of the building is a watchtower, built by the British before the invasion of the Japanese.

 Near the edges of the compound are a series of above-ground bomb-proof offices built by the British.
-It is believed that the bomb shelters are hastily built to offer protection against artillery shelling by the Japanese from Johor.
+It is believed that the bomb shelters are hastily built to provide some level of protection against artillery shelling by the Japanese from Johor.

 You may be interested in: The History Behind Istana Woodneuk

-Similarly, during the Japanese Occupation, the compound was used by the Japanese as a office to coordinate coastal defences against any potential invasion from the allied forces in the north.
+Similarly, during the Japanese Occupation, the compound was used by the Japanese as an office to coordinate coastal defences against any potential invasion from the Allied Forces in the north.